mdxtoc/qtpi/docs/qtpi_description.md

   * **A process argument is either `qbit`, or non-functional classical**.

   	Note that a channel is a classical value, whatever its type.
 So is a function or a process.
-(Process types exist, but currently process values can't be exploited.)
+(Process types exist, but currently process values can't be manipulated.)

   * **No qbit-valued conditionals as  process argument or send argument**.